sushiselite/Image-Compress/readme.md

 # Image Compressor

-The Image Compressor is a Python-based application that allows you to compress images using lossy compression.
+This Image Compressor is a Python-based application that allows you to compress images using lossy compression.
 It provides a graphical user interface (GUI) that enables users to select an input image file, choose an output directory, and compress the image with the specified settings.

 ## Features